MediaTech Institute: History

-Russell Whitaker, the founder and President of MediaTech Industries, is a 25-year veteran of the media industry.
+Russell Whitaker, the founder and President of MediaTech Institute, is a 25-year veteran of the media industry.
 Whitaker has worked with artists such as Destiny’s Child, The Imperials, Paula Abdul, ZZ Top, Phil Collins, Toby Keith, Cheap Trick and Stevie Ray Vaughan as well as on films and televisions shows such as “Titanic”, “Tarzan and the Lost City”, and “Robocop.”
 Whitaker designed Ruff Cedar Recording Studio Austin in 1975 and relocated to Dallas where he founded Dallas Sound Lab at the Dallas Communications Complex in 1980.
 In 1999, Whitaker created Dallas Sound Lab’s audio engineering program.

 In 2003, the program changed its name to MediaTech Institute and opened a branch in Houston within the Sunrise Sound studios.
 MediaTech gained its accreditation through the Accrediting Commission of Career Schools and Colleges in 2005 and the accreditation was granted again in 2010.
 MediaTech received approval from the United States Government to offer financial aid through Title IV funding in 2008.